During COVID-19, Research Commons' services continue.

 Submit a Consultation request and choose "Presentation" as the Consultation Type.

-Join our Graduate Writing Online (Canvas) Community to find additional writing resources, connect with other graduate writers, and make use of our drop-in writing support hours.
+Join our Graduate Writing Online (Canvas) Community to find helpful writing resources, connect with other graduate writers, and follow our discussion posts.
+Graduate writers are also encouraged to ask questions -- big or small -- on our Q&A forum, and to share resources of their own!

 We will host a number of select writing workshops and events online during the Summer 2020 term.